top of page

 Building up the heat

-Fire refining may use vacuum distillation.
+Fire refining can use vacuum distillation.
 Molten tin is heated in a compact graphite container at elevated temperatures from 1,100 to 1,300 °C (2,000 to 2,375 °F).
 The process involves application of a vacuum to selectively distill impurities, based on individual boiling points.

 16th century smelting furnaces